keithws/browser-report/README.md

 	* but a lot of information can be extracted from the user agent
 	* and the remote IP address is available
 * report on other/all plugins
-* add raw values for width and height of screen
-* add value for pixels-per-inch of screen
-* move browser.size to viewport.size
-* add raw values for width and height of visual viewport
-* add raw values for width and height of layout viewport
-* add value for zoom level of visual viewport
+* add value for font size of root element
 * include the client's Do-Not-Track setting

 #Change Log

+*2.2.0 – January 14, 2015*

+* added raw values for width and height of screen
+* added value for dots per pixel (dppx) of screen
+* deprecated screen.size and screen.resolution
+* added raw values for width and height of visual viewport
+* deprecated browser.size
+* added raw values for width and height of layout viewport
+* added value for zoom level of visual viewport

 *2.1.0 – January 13, 2015*